dotnet/docfx/Documentation/tutorial/validate_your_markdown_files.md

 >[!NOTE]
 >The `rules` folder is a template folder.
 In DocFX, templates are a place to customize the build, rendering and validation behaviors.
->For more information about templates, please refer to our [template](howto_build_your_own_type_of_documentation_with_custom_plug-in.md) and [plugin](howto_build_your_own_type_of_documentation_with_custom_plug-in.md) documentation.
+>For more information about templates, please refer to our [template documentation](howto_build_your_own_type_of_documentation_with_custom_plug-in.md) and [plugin documentation](howto_build_your_own_type_of_documentation_with_custom_plug-in.md).

 ## Markdown token validation rules

-Besides HTML tags, you may also want to validate Markdown syntax like heading or links.
-For example, in Markdown, you may want to limit code snippet to only support a set of languages.
+Besides HTML tags, you may also want to validate Markdown syntax like headings or links.
+This is helpful if you want to implement scenarios such as limiting code snippets to only support a set of pre-defined programming language identifiers.

-To create such rule, follow the following steps:
+To create a rule, follow the steps below:

-1. Create a project in your code editor (e.g. Visual Studio).
+1. Create a new project in your IDE (e.g. Visual Studio).
-2. Add nuget package `Microsoft.DocAsCode.MarkdownLite` and `Microsoft.Composition`.
+2. Add a reference to the [`Microsoft.DocAsCode.MarkdownLite`](https://www.nuget.org/packages/Microsoft.DocAsCode.MarkdownLite/) and [`Microsoft.Composition`](https://www.nuget.org/packages/Microsoft.Composition/) NuGet packages.
-3. Create a class and implements @Microsoft.DocAsCode.MarkdownLite.IMarkdownTokenValidatorProvider
+3. Create a class that implements the `@Microsoft.DocAsCode.MarkdownLite.IMarkdownTokenValidatorProvider` interface.
-    > @Microsoft.DocAsCode.MarkdownLite.MarkdownTokenValidatorFactory contains some helper methods to create a validator.
+    > `@Microsoft.DocAsCode.MarkdownLite.MarkdownTokenValidatorFactory` contains some helper methods to create a validator.
-4. Add ExportAttribute with rule name.
+4. Decorate your class with the `ExportAttribute`, that contains the rule name.

-For example, the following rule require all code block to be `csharp`:
+For example, the following rule will require all code blocks to use the `csharp` language identifier:

 ```csharp
 [Export("code_snippet_should_be_csharp", typeof(IMarkdownTokenValidatorProvider))]
 public class MyMarkdownTokenValidatorProvider : IMarkdownTokenValidatorProvider